Skip Navigation or Skip to Content

 • Write a status report on the progress of their ILDP

-• Conduct and report on three leadership interviews with leaders that they choose
+• Conduct and report on leadership interviews

-Virtual Sequence #1 also creates an opportunity to think about leadership in the context of the Pacific Islands and the challenges unique to island governments.
+Virtual Sequence #2 also creates an opportunity to think about leadership in the context of the Pacific Islands and the challenges unique to island governments.
 Specifically, participants will:

 • Learn about the “5 Seeds of Leadership”

-• Report on and make adjustments to their ILDP
+• Report on and adjust their ILDP

 • Present the status of their team project

-• Learn about the process of working on a team
+• Learn about the process of working on a team.

-• Conduct and report on three leader interviews with leaders that participants choose
+• Conduct and report on leader interviews.

-• Write a summary of what they have accomplished in their ILDP
+• Write a summary of ILDP accomplishments.

-• Prepare for their final team project presentation
+• Prepare for their final team project presentation.

-• Engage in demand-based learning
+• Engage in demand-based learning.

-• Hear from guest speakers
+• Hear from guest speakers.

-• Participate in “capstone” program activities
+• Participate in capstone activities.

 • Present their final team project report to a panel of advisors, including representatives from the Department of Interior’s Office of Insular Affairs.